sh-sabbir/easy-coupons/readme.md

 - [x] Styling
   - [x] Create a custom WP theme with the stylesheet of your choice - **2 hours**
   - [x] Add animation to the success and failure states of entering a coupon - **1 hours**
-- [ ] Documentation - **4 hours**
+- [x] Documentation - **4 hours**
-  - [ ] Add code comments as needed to improve the ability for another developer to finish this project
+  - [x] Add code comments as needed to improve the ability for another developer to finish this project
-  - [ ] Update the README with a brief written summary of what's been completed and what still needs to be done
+  - [x] Update the README with a brief written summary of what's been completed and what still needs to be done
-  - [ ] Update the README Any other feedback including which features could be refactored or improved
+  - [x] Update the README Any other feedback including which features could be refactored or improved

+## Not complete
+- Test cases

+## Other feedbacks
+- `WP_LIST_TABLE`s can have screen options to improve experience.
+- A `scheduled event` to automatically check and update expired coupon status.
+- Possible to hook the locking machanism to any post or page or custom post type.